Malia And Sasha Obama's Head-Turning Transformations

 In 2018, when Barack Obama appeared on the first episode of David Letterman's Netflix talk show, the late-night legend shared a funny anecdote about the first time he met Obama's eldest daughter, Malia, at a party.

-According to Harpers Bazaar, Lettermen recounted the story of attending an event at the White House, during which he spotted Malia and headed over to introduce himself.
+According to Harper's Bazaar's recap, Lettermen recounted the story of attending an event at the White House, during which he spotted Malia and headed over to introduce himself.
 "I go over, and I say, 'You don't know who I am.
 I know your mother and father.
 My name is Dave Letterman and I am very happy to be here at the party, and thank you for inviting me to the party," Letterman recalled.
 As he told the former president, Malia immediately delivered a hilariously sarcastic response, telling the late night legend, "Yeah, you look like a guy who really knows how to party."
-Fortunately, Letterman can take a joke!
+Fortunately, Letterman can take a joke.

 Malia and Sasha Obama finally stepped outside of the presidential bubble

 Of course, considering her parents had long been adamant that nothing be published about her in the media without their consent, Malia was somewhat of a mysterious public figure by the time she embarked on her college career.
-And, unsurprisingly, the mystery surrounding her only made the media that much more interested in Malia — prompting them to release photos and videos she almost certainly would have rather kept private.
+However, in 2017, she couldn't stay totally under the radar when Radar released photos and videos of her at Lollapalooza.

 Unlike other presidential children looking to present a pristine image, Malia took a gap year before entering college — something plenty of other "normal" kids her age had done (and continue to do).
 And while Malia herself hasn't stated her reasoning for doing so, perhaps the eldest Obama sister wanted to put some space between her life as a first kid and her life as an adult woman looking to make a life and career of her own.

-Malia Obama made the transition to Harvard with Sasha's help
+Malia Obama made the transition to Harvard with her sister's help

 While Malia and Sasha Obama may not have been quite as under the microscope when Malia entered the halls of Harvard in August 2017, the eldest Obama was still a noticeable newcomer.

-As a piece in the Boston Globe reported, Malia didn't want to draw attention to herself.
+As noted in the Boston Globe (via Page Six), Malia didn't want to draw attention to herself.
 In fact, she even politely refused an interview from the publication when approached.
 And while Malia was recognizable amidst a sea of incoming freshmen, the Boston Globe noted how casually cool and normal she looked standing while standing around and chatting with fellow students.

-As Barack Obama revealed in an interview with David Letterman, the whole family helped Malia move in to her new college home (via Harpers Bazaar).
-The former POTUS also told the Late Night legend that his youngest daughter, Sasha, tried to play it cool — although it was obvious she was going to miss her big sister very much. "[Sasha is] neater than her sister, so she was helping to make the bed and fold clothes, and just being really quiet about it but in a way that was really moving and touching," Obama recalled.
+As Barack Obama revealed in his 2018 interview with David Letterman, the whole family helped Malia move into her new college home.
+The former POTUS also told the late night legend that his youngest daughter tried to play it cool — although it was obvious she was going to miss her big sister very much. "[Sasha is] neater than her sister, so she was helping to make the bed and fold clothes, and just being really quiet about it but in a way that was really moving and touching," Obama recalled.

-Malia's move to Harvard was a transition for Sasha as well
+Malia Obama's move to Harvard was a transition for Sasha Obama as well

 Considering Malia and Sasha Obama have always seemed to have a super close relationship, it's not surprising to hear that the youngest Obama sister was sad about her older sibling making the move to Harvard.
 However, as downtrodden as she might have been, Sasha apparently made a quick rebound.

-As Michelle Obama told Ellen DeGeneres during an appearance on her talk show, Malia being away at college meant Sasha scored the best bedroom in the family's first post-White House home.
-"She's got, like, a. living room area and bedroom, and she designed it," Michelle revealed, noting the former president was mad he didn't get the best room.
+As Michelle Obama told Ellen DeGeneres in 2018, Malia being away at college meant Sasha scored the best bedroom in the family's first post-White House home.
+"She's got, like, a living room area and bedroom, and she designed it," Michelle revealed, noting the former president was mad he didn't get the best room.

 According to Michelle, however, it was only fair for Sasha to get the best room.
 And while Barack might have a smaller room than he would have liked in his life after being president, Michelle joked to DeGeneres that Malia was the Obama with the short end of the stick.
 "She's got a room up in the attic somewhere," the former first lady said.
 She continued, joking, "She's away at college!
 You don't waste rooms on college kids."